Teaching

 • Medical technology and robots (Hein)

-• Digital Signal processing techniques (Mertins, Kollmeier, van Netten, N.N.)
+• Digital Signal processing techniques (Mertins, Kollmeier, van Netten)

 c) Summer schools and Symposia

-Summer schools are the forum for interdisciplinary and international exchange in the areas covered by the graduate school.
-They combine tutorial courses on specific topics by invited, internationally renowned experts with presentations of the Ph.D. students about their own work, as well as workshops on specific, interdisciplinary aspects where both the international staff and the graduates from the graduate school communicate and work together.
-The summer school program continues a series of:
+Summer schools were the forum for interdisciplinary and international exchange in the areas covered by the graduate school.
+They combined tutorial courses on specific topics by invited, internationally renowned experts with presentations of the Ph.D. students about their own work, as well as workshops on specific, interdisciplinary aspects where both the international staff and the graduates from the graduate school communicate and work together.
+The summer school program included:

-The next upcoming event will be the international symposium on hearing (ISH 2006) to be held in Cloppenburg (close to Oldenburg) and organized by B. Kollmeier, G. Klump and others in summer 2006.
-The 100 top scientists in hearing science worldwide are expected to participate.
-Several satellite events will give ample opportunities for the Ph.D. students of the InterGK to get connected to the most prominent scientists in their respective area in an informal way.
+• The international symposium on hearing (ISH 2006) held in Cloppenburg (close to Oldenburg) and organized by B. Kollmeier, G. Klump and others in summer 2006.
+Many of the 100 top scientists in hearing science worldwide participated.
+Several satellite events gave ample opportunities for the Ph.D. students of the InterGK to get connected to the most prominent scientists in their respective area in an informal way.

 d) Technical workshops

-The technical workshops provide intensive practical training for a limited group of up to 4 graduate students in one of the labs involved.
-They last between one and two weeks and should enable the students to learn new techniques thoroughly under direct supervision of one of the senior staff members.
+The technical workshops provided intensive practical training for a limited group of up to 4 graduate students in one of the labs involved.
+They lasted between one and two weeks and enabled the students to learn new techniques thoroughly under direct supervision of one of the senior staff members.

 Physics, biophysics